 Studio Agoos Lovera

 1 S Broad Street, Philadelphia, PA 19107

-Studio Agoos Lovera designed Di Bruno Brothers, found at 1730 Chestnut Street in Philadelphia.
-Di Bruno Brothers has been a purveyor and importer of gourmet foods since 1939.
-Studio Agoos Lovera worked to design their 18k-square-foot, world class gourmet food store, located in the Rittenhouse Square area of Philadelphia.
-The firm worked to combine two existing buildings and convert them into one Di Bruno Brothers.
-The store and restaurant now includes an exciting and welcoming 8,000-square-foot gourmet selection with a central open riser stair, rotisserie, cafe bar, and cheese cave, among other delights on the ground floor.
+Studio Agoos Lovera designed Di Bruno Brothers at 1730 Chestnut Street, Philadelphia.
+Di Bruno Brothers has been a purveyor and importer of gourmet food since 1939.
+Studio Agoos Lovera designed an 18,000-square foot world-class gourmet food store, located in the Rittenhouse Square area of Philadelphia.
+The firm combined two existing buildings to create the space for Di Bruno Brothers.
+The store and restaurant now include an exciting and welcoming 8,000-square-foot gourmet selection with a central open riser stair, rotisserie, cafe bar, and cheese cave, among other delights on the ground floor.
 The second floor is accessed through the central stair leading to a demonstration kitchen, the cafe, and “paninoteca,” served by a state-of-the-art kitchen.
-The firm also worked on the restaurant Tequila’s, located at 1602 Locust Street in the Rittenhouse Square area of the Center City neighborhood in Philadelphia.
-The 150-seat Mexican restaurant offers a festive Día de los Muertos aesthetic.
-Designed for proprietor David Suro, who also owns the Siembra Azul distillery, Tequila features large portraits: one inspired by the work of José Guadalupe Posada that includes a family of “Calavera” skeletons, and another that pays homage to the work of Diego Rivera.
-Agoos Lovera also included custom New Orlean’s-style wrought iron-gates that encompass the restaurant.
+The firm also worked on the restaurant Tequila at 1602 Locust Street in Rittenhouse Square.
+The 150-seat Mexican restaurant offers a festive Día de Los Muertos aesthetic.
+Designed for proprietor David Suro, who also owns the Siembra Azul distillery, Tequila features large portraits.
+One of the portraits is inspired by the work of José Guadalupe Posada that includes a family of “Calavera” skeletons, and another pays homage to the work of Diego Rivera.
+Agoos Lovera also included custom New Orleans-style wrought iron-gates that encompass the restaurant.